Rural Needs. Statewide Answers banner image

 About the Event

-The interactive meeting will feature presentations on:
+The interactive meeting featured presentations on:

 • The changing demographics of Minnesota by Eric Guthrie, senior demographer in the Minnesota State Demographic Center.